Table of Contents

 They have a long life span of approximately 30 years.

-During the design of timber piles, commonly the diameter is kept between 12 to 16 inches and the length is taken as 20 times the top width.
+✔ During the design of timber piles, commonly the diameter is kept between 12 to 16 inches and the length is taken as 20 times the top diameter or less.

-Such piles can withstand loads as high as 15 tons to 20 tons.
+Such piles can withstand loads as high as 15 tons to 20 tons/pile.

 Advantages of Timber Piles

-Some of the advantages of timber piles can be listed as follows:
+Some of the advantages of these piles can be listed as follows:

 1. Timber piles are economical because of the easy availability of timber.